steveklabnik/steveklabnik.com/src/pages/writing/using-the-oxide-console.md

 > real API.

 I happen to think this is extremely cool.
 If you want to, you could stop reading this post and go play with that instead.
+It's also, like the rest of Oxide's software stack, fully open source!

 Before we begin, I would like to say that I am going to be doing this "manually" via the console and a web browser rather than via the CLI.
 I am doing this for